wiris/moodle-filter_wiris/CONTRIBUTING.md

 ## Reporting issues

-If you find a bug in the source code, you can help us by [submitting an issue](#submitting-an-issue) to our [GitHub Repository][github].
+If you find a bug in the source code, you can help us by [submitting an issue](#submitting-an-issue) to our [GitHub Repository](https://github.com/wiris/moodle-filter_wiris).
 Even better, you can submit a Pull Request with a fix.

 ### Submitting an Issue